 Influence of the mode of coffee preparationPrint this page

-According to a Swedish study – the first to look at the influence of coffee preparation on cancer risk – the risk of cancer could vary between drinkers of filtered or boiled coffee107:
+According to a Swedish study with 64,603 participants, including 3,034 cases – the first study to look at the influence of coffee preparation on cancer risk – the risk of cancer could vary between drinkers of filtered or boiled coffee100:

 - For all sites combined, as well as for prostate and colon alone, there was no association between mode of coffee preparation and cancer risk.